 - Publishing an image service (and generating the cache)

 Before beginning this tutorial

-If you've just installed ArcGIS for Server, you need to complete some preparatory steps before you can connect to ArcGIS for Server in ArcMap and publish services:
+If you've just installed ArcGIS Server, you need to complete some preparatory steps before you can connect to ArcGIS Server in ArcMap and publish services:

 - For details on how to configure your ArcGIS Server site, see the Getting started after install section of this help system.

-- To serve an image service from a mosaic dataset or mosaic dataset layer, you need the ArcGIS Image extension , whereas a raster dataset or raster dataset layer can be served without this extension.
+- To serve an image service from a mosaic dataset or mosaic dataset layer, you need the ArcGIS Image Server, whereas a raster dataset or raster dataset layer can be served without this licensing role.